·

 22#.
 Use Oversized Area Rugs

-Large area rugs with high-pile textures are essential for defining zones within a vast, open-concept mountain living room.
-They provide a soft landing for your feet and help dampen the echoes often found in rooms with high ceilings.
+They provide a soft, luxurious landing for your feet and effectively help dampen the natural echoes often found in rooms with soaring, high-volume ceilings.

-Choose patterns that reflect tribal or geometric motifs to add a layer of visual interest to your floors.
-These rugs act as an anchor for your furniture, making the seating area feel intimate and grounded.
+Choose intricate patterns that reflect subtle tribal or bold geometric motifs to add an important, sophisticated layer of visual interest to your hardwood or stone floors.

 23#.
 Integrate Indoor Greenery and Trees